sage-darling/Project-JAAB/README.md

 `[Menu Item Name]`: edit this area to be the next menu item that will be after the person selects whatever the `[Header Name]` is.
 In the case of above, this is `Menu Item Name`.

 `[addin name everyone sees]`: edit this to be the name you want everyone to see for this addin.
 It doesn't need to match anything anywhere else but this is how the person will recognize this addin to use.
 In the case of above, this is `addin name everyone sees`. **IMPORTANT NOTE: Do not edit the TOOLTAG part of this line in the template.
 Only edit the [addin name everyone sees] part.
-TOOLTAG automatically adds the version info to the naming**
+TOOLTAG automatically adds the version info to the naming.**

 `AdDinIDDoNotTouCHY`: This key says Do Not Touchy for a reason.
 Therefore, do not touchy.
 This value is pulled from input `addin_id` from the action.
 Typically it is something along the lines of `com.companyname.uniquetoolname`.
 In the event you modify this file and have multiple lines that need to pull this value, Project JAAB will replace the `AdDinIDDoNotTouCHY` key with the `addin_id` input whereever it is used.
 Feel free to use it in another line, should you choose.